Photo: James Kezman

 The aim is to fairly represent the subjects of his work, whilst challenging clients and audiences with engaging and creative story-telling.

 In the words of Hiroji Kubota, "I think everybody has a great drama to talk about.
 Everybody".

 * Events, Environmental Portrait and Documentary - a sense of who, what, when, where and why.
 I spent several decades leading brand-focused business.
 I know what that means for your photographic needs.

 * Workshops - street portraits, documentary story-telling - group and individual

 I have just finished an MA in Photography, flexible learning at Falmouth University, and hold an MSc Consulting and Coaching for Change, from HEC, Paris, jointly taught with Oxford University.
 I am a Visiting Professor at the University of Leeds, Interdisciplinary Ethics Applied, working on both photographic ethics and data privacy.
 My full biography is on LinkedIn.

 Ingrid and I have been very fortunate having lived and worked all over the world.
 We have 6 children, born in 5 countries on 3 continents – and now 9 grand children.
 Mick has worked, visited and photographed on every continent except Antarctica (on the bucket list!), with special affection for Asia Pacific.

 In 1999, we founded a program building schools in the Khmer Rouge Reconciliation Areas of Cambodia.
 I photo-documented this work.
 See yatesweb.com.

-I am a member of the International Association of Professional Photographers, and am honoured to have been awarded the Licentiate Distinction by the Royal Photographic Society.
+I am a member of the International Association of Professional Photographers, and am honoured to have been awarded the Associate Distinction (ARPS) by the Royal Photographic Society.

 In my "other" life, I am an experienced senior exec and board member in global corporations, start-ups and non-profits, now an independent consultant.